Gifari/pidd-iteratively-imputing-missing-data/README.md

 # pidd-iteratively-imputing-missing-data
 This jupyter notebook was developed to be a tutorial on how to handle missing data using scikit-learn's [IterativeImputer](https://scikit-learn.org/stable/modules/generated/sklearn.impute.IterativeImputer.html) and shows the differences in predictions made after modeling on the iteratively imputed datasets vs datasets with imputations of other means.
-The dataset used for this notebook is PIMA Indian's Diabetes Database which can be found on [Kaggle](https://www.kaggle.com/uciml/pima-indians-diabetes-database) for free.
+The dataset used for this notebook is PIMA Indian's Diabetes Database which can be found on [Kaggle](https://www.kaggle.com/uciml/pima-indians-diabetes-database) for free.<br>
+<b>Note:</b> I've included the dataset here as well, as a csv file.<br>
 I've created multiple functions so that users can test out their own estimator-order-model sets to better understand how IterativeImputer works.
-To view my notebook on Kaggle, [click here!](https://www.kaggle.com/gifarihoque/pidd-missing-data-ml-iterimputer-tut-86)<br><br>
+To view my notebook on Kaggle which includes the <b>FULL</b> descriptive tutorial, [click here!](https://www.kaggle.com/gifarihoque/pidd-missing-data-ml-iterimputer-tut-86)<br><br>